HKUSTDial/nvBench-2.0/README.md

 This repository contains the source code and data for the nvBench 2.0 benchmark, designed to evaluate Natural Language to Visualization (NL2VIS) systems in scenarios involving ambiguous queries.

-## Update Hugging Face Data Hosting :hugs: : [TianqiLuo/nvBench2.0](https://huggingface.co/datasets/TianqiLuo/nvBench2.0)
+## Update Data Repo in Hugging Face :hugs: : [TianqiLuo/nvBench2.0](https://huggingface.co/datasets/TianqiLuo/nvBench2.0)

 ## Introduction